mercedesb/dev-together/docs/_posts/2018-05-08-first-event.md

 - <https://yangsu.github.io/pull-request-tutorial/>
 - <https://help.github.com/articles/creating-a-pull-request/>

-You have a few weeks before you can RSVP.
+You have 2 weeks before you can RSVP.
 Create a branch and work on code in that branch.
 Then use that to PR for your RSVP.

 If you need any help with this or have any questions, please email me at <devtogetherchi@gmail.com> or tweet [@devtogetherchi]({{ site.author.twitter }}) so others who may have the same question can see it as well.
 I'm always happy to help :)
 <br/>
 <br/>

-I am so excited!
+I can't wait!
 Mercedes, Founder